sonntam/shelf-db/README.md

  - copy part from detail page
  - add datasheets and images on detail page
  - allow adding of part from part table
+ - show price information in part detail view including tooltip with timestamp of last update